You are leaving Lundbeck.com/US

 Parkinson’s disease is a progressive disorder and, over time, new symptoms appear and existing symptoms slowly become more severe.2 However, it is not a terminal illness – people can live for some 15 to 25 years from the point of diagnosis – which makes it a long-term (chronic) condition.2

-Symptoms of Parkinson’s disease can be categorized into motor and non-motor symptoms and complications.
+Symptoms can be categorized into motor and non-motor symptoms.

 • Motor symptoms - The classic symptoms of Parkinson’s disease – so-called ‘motor’ (movement-related) symptoms – include tremor, slowness of movement, muscle stiffness, and balance problems.3

-• Non-motor symptoms - They accompany all stages of Parkinson’s disease and substantially impact patients’ quality of life, as for example, sudden drop in blood pressure when standing, mood disorders, sleep disorders, sensory problems, loss of sense of smell, constipation and cognitive issues e.g. memory difficulties, confusion and cases of dementia.4,5
+• Non-motor symptoms - They can accompany all stages of Parkinson’s disease and substantially impact patients’ quality of life, for example, sudden drop in blood pressure when standing, mood disorders, sleep disorders, sensory problems, loss of sense of smell, constipation and cognitive issues, such as memory difficulties, confusion and cases of dementia.4,5

 All of these symptoms add considerably to the disease burden.